-If you look in the mirror and see a lot of extra pounds—particularly if they’re settling around your middle—you may be at a higher risk of getting heart disease.
+You may be at a higher risk of getting heart disease if you’re overweight or you smoke.
 But what could a diagonal crease in your earlobe tell you?

-The crease suggested the presence of a more severe form of heart disease in patients who were showing symptoms.
+A study of 340 patients published in 1982 found an earlobe crease to be a sign associated with aging and CAD.
+The crease suggested the presence of a more severe form of heart disease in people who were showing symptoms.
 The earlobe crease, the researchers wrote, “may identify a subset of patients prone to early aging and to the early development of coronary artery disease, whose prognosis might be improved by early preventative measures.”

-Another study published in 1989 by Kirkham and colleagues studied the bodies of patients who had died from various causes.
-In their study of a little over 300 bodies, the diagonal creases were associated with cardiovascular causes of death.
-“We found a strong association between earlobe creases and a cardiovascular cause of death in men and women after age, height, and diabetes had been controlled for,” the researchers wrote.
+Another study published in 1989 studied the bodies of 300 patients who had died from various causes.
+In this study, the diagonal creases were associated with cardiovascular causes of death.
+The researchers wrote, “We found a strong association between earlobe creases and a cardiovascular cause of death in men and women after age, height, and diabetes had been controlled for.”

-However, other studies showed different results.
-Fisher and colleagues, for example, published a study in 1980 that showed no significant relationship between ELC and CAD in American Indians.
+Other studies have shown different results.
+A study in 1980 showed no significant relationship between ELC and CAD in American Indians.
 This indicates that “Frank’s sign” may not show the same correlation in other ethnic groups.
 Another study of Japanese Americans living in Hawaii also found no connection.
-Studies have indicated that the sign may be less indicative in patients who have other important risk factors for CAD, particularly diabetes.
+Studies have indicated that the sign may be less indicative in people who have other important risk factors for CAD, particularly diabetes.

-Some studies have theorized that as patients age, the presence of earlobe creases and heart disease increase — especially after they reach the age of 50.
+Some studies have theorized that as people age, the presence of earlobe creases and heart disease increase — especially after they reach age 50.
 This doesn’t necessarily mean that one has to do with the other.
-This was what a University of Massachusetts Medical School team concluded from their study.
-They reported that earlobe creases are a simple feature of the aging process in some people.
+A study by University of Massachusetts Medical School concluded that earlobe creases are a simple feature of the aging process in some people.

-There are enough studies establishing a connection between earlobe creases and heart disease that if you have such a wrinkle on your ear, it’s worth taking seriously.
+Enough studies have established a connection between earlobe creases and heart disease that it’s worth taking a wrinkle on your ear seriously.
 A 2011 NYU School of Medicine student review of the studies concluded that ELC predicts CAD more often than traditional risk factors and that it may be useful for identifying patients with the disease.

-First, check with your doctor.
-Most likely, they’ll conduct further tests to determine your blood pressure, cholesterol levels, and other risk factors you may have.
-By taking everything — including your ears — into account, you’re more likely to create a clear overall picture of your risk and determine what steps you can take to protect your heart health.
+Check with your doctor first.
+They’ll most likely test your blood pressure, cholesterol levels, and other risk factors.
+Taking everything — including your ears — into account will create a clear overall picture of your risk and determine what steps you can take to protect your heart health.